emmo-repo/EMMOntoPy/README.md

 be generic and provide a common ground for describing materials, models and data that can be adapted by all domains.

 EMMO is formulated using OWL.
-EMMO-python is a Python API for using EMMO to solving real problems.
-By using the excellent Python package [Owlready2], EMMO-python provides a natural representation of EMMO in Python.
-On top of that EMMO-python provides:
+EMMOntoPy is a Python API for using EMMO to solving real problems.
+By using the excellent Python package [Owlready2], EMMOntoPy provides a natural representation of EMMO in Python.
+On top of that EMMOntoPy provides:

   - Access by label (as well as by names, important since class and property names in EMMO are based on UUIDs).